kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Facebook was first trying to lure Indians into its "Free basic" service, which allowed users access to a data-light version of Facebook and some other apps for free, without a need for a data plan.
 India blocked this attempt in 2016 since it violated net naturality.

 Facebook also had issues when trying to launch payment services within WhatsApp using India's centralized UPI system.
-Facebook partially succeeded in 2020, and [WhatsApp payments were approved](https://about.fb.com/news/2020/11/send-payments-in-india-with-whatsapp/){:target="_blank"} but with the caveat of 20 million user cap.
+Facebook partially succeeded in 2020, and [WhatsApp payments were approved](https://about.fb.com/news/2020/11/send-payments-in-india-with-whatsapp/){:target="_blank"} but with the caveat of a 20 million user cap.
 Given that India's WhatsApp user base is in hundreds of millions, this cap will become a limiting factor very soon.

 Recently, Facebook acquired 9.99% in company Jio Platform Ltd that brought fast and cheap internet to hundreds o millions of Indians, and is currently the top mobile data provider in India.